JonasLmbt/exiobase_explorer/README.md

 IOSystem

 Handles the loading and processing of input-output data from Exiobase.
 It includes methods for managing databases and calculating IO matrices.
-Impact

-Performs environmental impact analysis using Exiobase data.
-The results are stored as numpy arrays and can be used for further analysis.
-Index

-Manages indexes used for data organization and analysis, ensuring efficient handling of large datasets.
 SupplyChain

 Models and analyzes supply chains using hierarchical structures, with functions for managing different sectors and economic divisions.